diogoaurelio/table-reservation-challenge/README.md

 The application needs to persist data between launches and should be written in Java and Spring Boot.
 You can choose the architectural design and patterns freely.

+The deliverable should be a publicly accessible repository containing the application and a README file containing at least a guide on how to run the application.

 Some guidelines:
 - Your solution should be able to scale for a larger purpose.
 Thus imagine the app being extended to cover a larger API and/or a bigger feature set.